ahmedriaz9908/discord-avatar-command/README.md

-Discord avatar command using discord.js, enjoy lol if my bot.js file isnt working let me know
+Discord commands using discord.js, enjoy lol if my  files arent working let me know

 Also, the main code file is here only, you need a package.json file as well, as well as have discord.js installed.